Crash (The Human League album): Background

 Keyboard players Philip Adrian Wright and Ian Burden also had been sidelined by Jam and Lewis.
-Wright would not recover from the humiliation and immediately left the band upon their return to the UK.
-Burden eventually quit the band in 1987.
+"I really wished we were back in Berkshire (where Dare was recorded) with Martin Rushent, making a Human League album," Burden recalled.
+"It was gratifying to get a US number one with 'Human', but otherwise the album was a crashing bore in every sense."
+Wright would not recover from the humiliation and left the band upon their return to the UK.
+Burden eventually quit in 1987.

 The album name was taken from a moment in the studio during the recording.
 Oakey described it thus:

 The album quickly became an unexpected success.
-One of the Jam and Lewis compositions, "Human", was released as the album's first single and became the Human League's second number-one on the US Billboard Hot 100 and their first UK top-10 single in over three years, peaking at number eight.
-Follow-up singles "I Need Your Loving" and the 1988 UK-only release "Love Is All That Matters" were less successful, failing to reach the UK top 40.
+One of Jam and Lewis's compositions, "Human", became the Human League's second number-one single on the US Billboard Hot 100 and their first UK top 10 single in over three years, peaking at number eight.
+Follow-ups "I Need Your Loving" and the 1988 release "Love Is All That Matters" were less successful, failing to reach the UK top 40.
 The album itself peaked at number seven in the UK (where it has been certified Gold for shipments in excess of 100,000 copies) and number 24 on the US Billboard 200.
 Oakey stated his discomfort with the record in 1995, saying: "The Jam and Lewis album [Crash] was just like being a puppet for four months.
 It was interesting to pick yourself out of the industrial north of England and dump yourself in Minneapolis.
 Great experience, but it just wasn't our album."

-However, in 2015, producer Jimmy Jam mentioned that the primary source of tension between the Human League and Jam and Lewis was largely due to the issue of background vocals.
-Jam thought Sulley and Catherall were good singers, but wanted to use them for the spoken parts on the single "Human".
-Jam and Lewis brought in their session vocalist Lisa Keith, who along with Lewis performed the background vocals.
-This caused a rift between the producers and the group, which was started by Catherall who was discussing the issue with Oakey at the time of recording Crash.
+However, in 2015, producer Jimmy Jam mentioned that the primary source of tension between the Human League and Jam and Lewis was the issue of background vocals.
+Jam thought Sulley and Catherall were good singers, but wanted to use them for the spoken parts on "Human".
+Jam and Lewis brought in their session vocalist Lisa Keith, who – with Lewis – performed the background vocals.
+This caused a rift between the producers and the group, which was started by Catherall who was discussing the issue with Oakey at the time of recording.
 Catherall did not like the idea of another female voice on the album, while Jam and Lewis thought Keith's vocals added to the songs.
 Jam explained:

 In 2005, Crash was re-issued with extended versions of the three singles.